Misbah-Engr/Nominal/README.md

 We're live on Base Sepolia testnet:

-- **Registry Contract**: `0xa30481F5624247e0e532502D79C05B46bD41ad33`
-- **NMNL Token**: `0xf3dEceEa57A2335930902d40b77bB60c055e4CA7`
+- **NominalRegistryV2**: `0x82cB475405B75848AA6416b53ad4001BD1DA8942` - Multi-chain naming registry
+- **NominalUSD Faucet**: `0x7016FcE7411CE7759c516B8E2d6Fcc40910d2017` - Test token (NUSD) with 5-hour cooldown faucet

 we will release the testnet webpage soon.

 ## How it works

 1. **Register your name** - Pick something memorable
-2. **Link your wallets** - Connect addresses from any supported chain
+2. **Link your wallets** - Connect addresses from any supported chain with cryptographic proof
 3. **Share one name** - People can find all your addresses through one simple name

-You can pay with ETH or any supported ERC20 token on Base.
+You can pay with ETH (0.001 ETH) or NominalUSD tokens (5 NUSD) on Base Sepolia.
+The faucet gives you 20 NUSD every 5 hours for testing.

 ## Tech stuff

-- Built with Solidity 0.8.19
+- Built with Solidity 0.8.30
 - Uses Foundry for development
+- On-chain Ed25519 signature verification for non-EVM chains using crypto-lib
 - Cross-chain signature verification with crypto-lib (A library audited by Veridise and Crypto Experts.
 We want to get the part we used reaudited again before mainnet)
-- EIP-712 signatures for security
+- EIP-712 signatures for EVM chains
+- Multi-chain canonical account derivation (Sui uses blake2b, others use direct addressing)
-- Supports referral fees (because why not share the love?)
+- Supports referral fees (20% configurable for wallet providers)

 ## Supported chains